cangelis/homestack-docs/docs/README.md

 It is fully customizable but in a good way..
 Homestack is not a template to develop your own environment, it is a fully featured environment itself.
 It is designed to be extensible which means you won't be breaking the core features while customizing it for your needs.

-## Multiple versions at a time
+## Multiple versions simultaneously

-Homestack's fundamental purpose is to run multiple versions of a software at the same time.
+Homestack's fundamental purpose is to run multiple versions of a software simultaneously.
 For example you'll be able to be running MySQL 8.0 and 5.7 at the same time so you'll be working on projects that have different needs.

 ## Docker based